Show Policies

 Suit-Casing / Out-Boarding Policy

-TransWorld is making preparations for its upcoming Trade Show and doing its best to help all exhibitors have a successful show.
+TransWorld wants to create a level playing field for all exhibitors and is doing its best to help all exhibitors have a successful show.
 As such, we are mandating increased measures to protect exhibitors from suit-casing/out-boarding at the show.
-This is TransWorld’s Suit-casing Policy, which will be posted on signage around the exhibit hall.
+This is TransWorld’s Suit-casing and Out-Boarding Policy, which will be posted on signage around the exhibit hall.

 What is Suit-Casing?